bpteague/python-novice-gapminder/_episodes/02-variables.md

 ---
 ## Use variables to store values.

-*   Variables are names for values.
+*   Variables are names for stored values.
 *   In Python the `=` symbol assigns the value on the right to the name on the left.
 *   The variable is created when a value is assigned to it.
-*   Here, Python assigns an age to a variable `age` and a name in quotation marks to a variable `first_name`.

 ~~~
 age = 42